Family resemblance: Philosophical context

 The local context where the topic of family resemblances appears is Wittgenstein's critique of language.
-In Philosophical Investigations §65-71 the plurality of language uses is compared to the plurality of games.
-Next it is asserted that games have common features but no one feature is found in all of them.
-The whole argument has become famous under the heading 'language games'.
+In Philosophical Investigations (§65-71), he compares the plurality of language use to the plurality of games, arguing that while games share certain overlapping features, there is no single characteristic common to all of them.
+This argument later became widely know under the heading of "language games."

-The larger context in which Wittgenstein's philosophy is seen to develop considers his uncompromising opposition to essences, mental entities and other forms of idealism which were accepted as a matter of fact in continental philosophy at the turn of the preceding century.
-In his view, the main cause for such errors is language and its uncritical use.
-In the received view, concepts, categories or classes are taken to rely on necessary features common to all items covered by them.
-Abstraction is the procedure which acknowledges this necessity and derives essences, but in the absence of a single common feature, it is bound to fail.
+More broadly, Wittgenstein's philosophy develop in opposition to essentialism, mental entities, and other forms of idealism that were accepted as a matter of fact in continental philosophy at the turn of the preceding century.
+In his view, such philosophical errors arise primarily from language and from its uncritical use.
+In the received view, concepts, categories or classes are taken to depend on necessary features common to all items covered by them.
+Abstraction is the procedure which acknowledges this necessity and derives essences.
+However, in the absence of a single common feature, this procedure necessarily breaks down.

 Terminology

-The term "Family resemblance" as feature of Wittgenstein's philosophy owes much to its translation in English.
-Wittgenstein, who wrote mostly in German, used the compound word Familienähnlichkeit, but as he lectured and conversed in English he used 'family likeness' (e.g. The Blue Book, p.
+The term "Family resemblance" as a feature of Wittgenstein's philosophy owes much to its translation in English.
+Wittgenstein, who wrote mostly in German, used the compound word Familienähnlichkeit, but as he lectured and conversed in English, he used 'family likeness' (e.g. The Blue Book, p.
 17,33; The Brown Book,§66).
 However, in the Philosophical Investigations the separate word Ähnlichkeit has been translated as 'similarity' (§§11,130,185,444) and on two occasions (§§9,90) it is given as 'like'.
-The German family-word is common, and it is found in Grimm's dictionary; a rare occurrence of 'family likeness' has been noted in a lecture by J. F. Moulton in 1877.
+The German family word is common, and it is found in Grimm's dictionary; a rare occurrence of 'family likeness' has been noted in a lecture by J. F. Moulton in 1877.